unixunion/py-solace-provision/README.md

         config_class: Configuration
         client_class: ApiClient

-Older versions of SEMP api don't have the AllApi interface, in those cases use MsgVpnApi instead.
+Older versions of SEMPv2 api do not have the `AllApi` interface, in those cases use `MsgVpnApi` instead.

-Solace broker configs are grouped per API configured above.
+Solace broker configs are needed for each `API` you want to invoke.

     solace_config:
       config: